abakarovaMarina/ProteoCast/README.md

 ```

-### Web Server

-The [https://proteocast.ijm.fr/](web server) provides an interactive interface for running predictions by only providing a Multiple Sequence Alignment or simply a UniProt code if the reference exists on [https://alphafold.ebi.ac.uk](AlphaFoldDB)

 ## Key Components of the repository

 - **web_server/**: Full-featured Django web application for interactive predictions and result visualization
 - **ProteoCast_scripts/**: Standalone Python scripts for batch processing, benchmarking, and research analysis
-- **model/**: Complete model implementation including architecture, training procedures, and inference pipelines (extracted from Docker image)
-- **browser/**: Integration files for visualizing predictions in genome browsers

 ## Citation